mythz/site/_blog/posts/2021-05-12-new-website.md

 ---
+draft: true
 slug: new-website
 title: New Website!
 layout: blog-post
 sitemap: false
 preview_text: We're excited to share with you our new website!
 We decided to invest the time for a new website to make it easier to make finding resources about ServiceStack easier to find and navigate.
 preview_img_url: https://servicestack.net/images/logo-text.svg
 author: Demis Bellot
 author_title: ServiceStack CEO